Vortron-rd/MusicEvents/README.md

 <details>
 <summary>Recurrent Complex Structures</summary>
-For **Recurrent Complex Structures**, the mod will save all Recurrent structures to a recurrent_structures.csv file upon generation if that structure passes the specified conditions.
+For Recurrent Complex Structures, the mod will save all Recurrent structures to a recurrent_structures.csv file upon generation if that structure passes the specified conditions.
 This happens in the same way as for Doomlike Dungeons.

 To prevent the recurrent csv file from becoming too large and filled with miscellaneous structures like trees and boulders, a series of editable checks have been implemented.
 The first check is [ignoring a structure if the name contains] a certain string.
 By default this is set to one entry "Tree", to prevent most of the default recurrent trees from being saved, but you can add or remove entries as you wish.